-As mentioned above, there are two FOB types: the FOB destination and the FOB shipping point.
-This can be confusing because they sound exactly the same.
-So let’s focus on the differences:
+As mentioned above, there are two FOB types: the FOB destination and FOB shipping point.
+Let’s focus on their differences to avoid confusions:

 Difference #1.
 Responsibility.
-With the FOB shipping point the buyer takes the responsibility for lost or damaged goods.
-Under the FOB destination — the seller.
+With the FOB shipping point, the buyer takes the responsibility for lost or damaged goods and freight.
+Under the FOB destination — it’s the seller’s responsibility.

 Difference #2.
 Accounting.
-Under the FOB shipping point the buyer can record an increase in their inventory as soon as the products were placed on the ship.
-Under the FOB destination — the seller completes the sale in its records only when the goods arrive at the receiving dock.
+Under the FOB shipping point, the buyer can record an increase in their inventory as soon as the products are placed on the ship.
+Under the FOB destination, the seller completes the sale in their records only when the goods arrive at the receiving dock.
 And only after that the buyer can record the increase.

 Difference #3.
 Division of costs.
 When it comes to the FOB shipping point, the transport cost and fees are the responsibility of the seller until the products are delivered to the port from where they will be sent to the buyer.
-Once they are on board — the buyer becomes a financially responsible figure.
-For the FOB destination the seller assumes all costs and fees associated with the transportation until the goods reach the port of destination.
+Once they are on board, the buyer becomes a financially responsible figure who will incur any additional costs related to shipping.
+With the FOB destination, the seller assumes all costs and fees associated with the transportation until the goods reach the port of destination.

 The costs associated with FOB include: